If you’ve been drinking high-quality teas for long, then you probably appreciate that leaf selection is critically important to tea manufacturers.

 The product is available in a small, attractive tin that is handy for transport and makes a great gift tea.
-Larger volumes of bags are available for those with a big appetite for a wonderful oolong tea.
+Larger volumes of bags are available for those with a big appetite for a wonderful oolong.

 Milk Oolong Tea by Republic of Tea

-Why you should buy: No milk additives, silky smooth texture, convenient bags
+Why you should buy: Silky smooth texture, convenient bags, and no milk additives

 Leaf: Bagged, broken leaf

 Packing: 36 bags per tin or 250 bags per packet

 Brewing tips: Tolerates longer infusions but keep water below boiling.